 Avast virus and malware protection

 Avast is one of the antivirus services both sites test and, according to recent results from AV-Comparatives testing, Avast had solid scores.
-AV-Comparative’s March 2022 tests showed that Avast blocked 99.4% of threats, all user-dependent threats (those that require user input), and only reported two false positives.
+AV-Comparative’s March 2022 tests showed that Avast blocked 99.4% of threats and only reported two false positives.
 That false-positives score is beaten only by Kaspersky’s single report, but while 99.4% is impressive threat blocking, it’s not as good as the 100% scores for Norton and Bitdefender.

 Avast vs other antivirus services